Consumer Medicine Information

 If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.

-Immediately telephone your doctor or the Poisons Information Centre (tel: 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much Pristiq.
+Immediately telephone your doctor or the Poisons Information Centre (telephone: 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much Pristiq.

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.